 Obituary Notice: Raymond Moddejonge

 Raymond Moddejonge, 72, of Prescott, Arizona, died Wednesday, March 16, 2020 in Tucson, Arizona.
-Raymond was born June 25, 1949 in Indonesia.
+Raymond was born June 25, 1949 in Indonesia of Dutch descent.
 Arrangements entrusted to Heritage Memory Mortuary.
-Information provided by the Funeral Home.

 Most Read